Vayasu Pilichindi: Production

 Vayasu Pilichindi is a remake of C. V. Sridhar's own Tamil film Ilamai Oonjal Aadukirathu (1978).
 The same cast of that version were retained for the Telugu remake.
 It was given an "A" (adults only) certificate by the Central Board of Film Certification.
 The final length of the film was 4067.86 metres.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja.
+The soundtrack was composed by Ilaiyaraaja, who reused the songs from the original.
+The song "Mabbe Massagesindile" was remixed by Achu Rajamani for Nenu Meeku Telusa?
+(2009).